 Budgeted Actual Variance

 £000 £000 £000

-Expenditure 5,407 5,391 (16)
+Expenditure 5,158 5,029 (129)

-Income (4,920) (4,963) (43)
+Income (5,078) (4,954) 124

-Amount required from Reserves (487) (428) 59
+Amount required from Reserves (80) (75) 5

 TOTAL 0 0 0

 Of the expenditure variance, there was a significant 'underspend' relating to the externally-funded projects whereby funds do not have to be spent within a specific financial year but over the lifetime of the project, therefore the budgeted and actual amounts are less important.
-This variance was mostly netted off by a provision for increased rental costs for the Authority offices, a provision for legal costs and also higher than expected costs for our Local Plan.

-Of the income variance, again there was a significant variance relating to the externallyfunded projects (as less was spent in the year then less was claimed from the various funding bodies).
+Of the income variance, again there was a significant variance relating to the externally-funded projects (as less was spent in the year then less was claimed from the various funding bodies).